gitlabhq/gitlabhq/doc/api/protected_tags.md

 ## Get a single protected tag or wildcard protected tag

 Gets a single protected tag or wildcard protected tag.
+The pagination parameters `page` and `per_page` can be used to restrict the list of protected tags.

 ```
 GET /projects/:id/protected_tags/:name